How To Set Up Mass Quick Action in Salesforce

 • Set Pre-defined Field Values

-• Add Quick Action in Search Layout
+• Add Quick Action to List View Button Layout

 • Test Mass Quick Action